Stability Analysis in N dimensional Gravitational collapse with equation of state: Collapse with linear equation of state

 Then as $ v \rightarrow 0 \; , \rho \rightarrow \infty $ and $p \rightarrow \infty $ i.e. both the density and pressure blow up at the singularity.
 At the initial epoch, the regular density distribution takes the form

 We rearrange equation (\ref{Dsm13}) as follows

 where

 Equation (\ref {Dsv14.1}) has many classes of solutions but only those classes of solutions should be considered which satisfy energy conditions, which are regular and gives $\rho \rightarrow \infty$ as $v \rightarrow 0$.
-This means the energy conditions and equation of state $ p = k \rho$ isolate the class of functions ${M}(r,v)$ so that the mass function ${F}(t,r)$, the metric function $\nu (t,r)$ and the function $\textbf{b}(r)$ (to follow) evolve as the collapse begins according to the Type I field equations.
-The energy condition imposes constraint on $M(r,v)$ as $M_{,\; v} < 0$.
-Hence we set
+This means the energy conditions and equation of state $ p = k \rho$ isolate the class of functions ${{\mathcal{M}}}(r,v)$ so that the mass function ${F}(t,r)$, the metric function $\nu (t,r)$ and the function $\textbf{b}(r)$ (to follow) evolve as the collapse begins according to the field equations.
+The energy conditions impose constraint on ${\mathcal{M}}(r,v)$ as ${\mathcal{M}}_{,\; v} < 0$.
+Hence we set \cite{Rpsj}

-where $M_{o}$ is a positive constant, such that energy density $\rho \rightarrow \infty$ as $v \rightarrow 0$.
+where ${\mathcal{M}}_{o}$ is a positive constant, such that energy density $\rho \rightarrow \infty$ as $v \rightarrow 0$.
 On integrating equation (\ref {Dsfe06}), we obtain the general metric function,